Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

   > [Info] If the attribute moved to the *DELETED ATTRIBUTES* tab is not yet displayed in the list of deleted attributes, click the ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh) button to update the list.

-2. Click the [Delete] button in the toolbar.
+2. Click the [Delete] button in the editing toolbar.
   The attribute has been permanently deleted.
 The deletion cannot be undone.

   > [Warning] Be aware that problems may occur if you delete an attribute with existing dependencies.